 www.govdeals.com or call GovDeals at (866) 377-1494.Home » Services » League Programs

 Through Sophicity, AML now offers a service, "IT in a Box," which provides cities with state-of-the-art information technology tools supported by experienced, highly skilled IT professionals.
 Congratulations to the city of Bethel Heights for being the first municipality in Arkansas to sign on with "IT in a Box!"
 We will keep you updated on their progress.

 From backing up and securing your data to modernizing your website, we know it’s tough for cities to invest in the right technology and hire the best professional expertise to guide them along.
 But those investments need to happen.
 Otherwise, your data and city operations are at risk.
 To address these needs cost-effectively without taking any shortcuts, we helped create a packaged technology service that we call “IT in a Box.”

 We customize IT in a Box plans depending on the number of your employees and the size of your city’s technology infrastructure.
 This customization makes “IT in a Box” affordable for your budget, from the smallest city to the largest city.
 Contact us so that we may assess your needs and begin the quote process.

 Read about the Bethel Heights case study and the Forrest City case study, and how IT in a Box has benefitted their cities.

 Learn more about this service by downloading the IT in a Box brochure.

 Learn more about this service by visiting the Sophicty's website: www.sophicity.com/ITInABox.aspx.

 Cities tell us that body camera and squad car video storage costs are a big concern for them—and storage needs for video data will only continue to grow at an increasingly rapid pace.
-IT in a Box saves cities money with our unlimited offsite video storage and retention.
+IT in a Box saves cities money with our unlimited offsite video storage to meet state record retention policies.